 - Private business or organization

 Aid Award Categories & Types

-Merit-Based- awarded by schools for a talent, academics, athletics, etc.
+Merit-Based- awarded by schools for academics, athletics, other talents, etc.

 - Need-Based- determined by mathematical formulas based on various student and family financial data